 The Catholic Agency for Overseas Development (CAFOD) is an international development charity and the official aid agency of the Catholic Church in England and Wales.

 The parish group raises funds for CAFOD projects and promotes understanding of the problems faced by peoples of the Developing World.

 To find out more about CAFOD, please select the button below.

 Our Lady and St Hugh Youth Group meet on the 2nd Sunday evening of each month from 6 – 7pm in the Parish hall.
-We plan to restart meeting in September 2021.

 The aim of the youth group is to bring together young people in the Parish in an atmosphere of friendship and fellowship to join in varied and fun recreational activities.